 Black, gray, green, brown, it’s moldy and it stinks and it’s a health hazard.
 Don’t just paint over it even with a mold killing primer and a mold resistant paint: you have to clean it safely first!

-We used this mold test and found penicillin and one other: not deadly, but just sayin’.
+We used this mold test kit and found penicillin and one other: not deadly, but just sayin’.
 You can test 3 different times per kit.

 PS read about mold and mildew on Wikipedia, the Overlord of us all.

 Let us know in the comments if we left anything out.
 Thanks.